sbt/website/src/reference/04-Howto/20-Howto-Sequencing/02-Howto-Dynamic-Task.md

 If [sequential task][Howto-Sequential-Task] is not enough, another step up is [the dynamic task][Tasks].
 Unlike `Def.task` which expects you to return pure value `A`, with a `Def.taskDyn` you return a task `sbt.Def.Initialize[sbt.Task[A]]` which the task engine can continue the rest of the computation with.

-Let's try implementing a custom task called `compilecheck` that runs `compile in Compile` and then `scalastyle in Compile` task added by [scalastyle-sbt-plugin](http://www.scalastyle.org/sbt.html).
+Let's try implementing a custom task called `compilecheck` that runs `Compile / compile` and then `Compile / scalastyle` task added by [scalastyle-sbt-plugin](http://www.scalastyle.org/sbt.html).

 #### project/build.properties